wilsonmar/mac-setup/README.md

 1. When "Terminal.app" is highlighted, click it with your mouse or press the <strong>return</strong> key to launch the Terminal.app program selected.

    The default Terminal CLI (Command Line Interface) prompt shown begins with the <strong>user name</strong>.

    We will later customize the prompt shown by changing the <tt>PS1</tt> variable.

 1. Type <tt>pwd</tt> to see the "present working directory", which is the current folder you are in.
 The path shown is also stored in a variable named <tt>$HOME</tt>.

 1. Type <tt>ls -al</tt> to see the default folders and files in your $HOME folder.
 The <tt>-al</tt> parameter specifies to show all folders and files as a list.

+1. To reduce text wrapping the next line, expand the width of your Terminal window by dragging the right edge with your mouse.

+   <a name="KeyboardAliases"></a>

+   ### keyboard aliases (shortcuts)

-   PROTIP: The automation script will install keyboard aliases to improve typing speed and accuracy.
-These aliases are stored in the <tt>aliases.sh</tt> file in the $HOME folder:
+   PROTIP: The automation script installs keyboard aliases (shortcuts) you can use to improve typing speed and accuracy.
+Examples:

    * <tt>alias ll="ls -al"</tt>
    * <tt>alias l="ls -l"</tt>
    * <tt>alias h="history"</tt>

-1. To reduce text wrapping the next line, expand the width of your Terminal window by dragging the right edge with your mouse.
+   These aliases are stored in the <tt>aliases.sh</tt> file called by .bash_profile in the $HOME folder.

    <a name="UserHomeFolders"></a>

    ### User $HOME folders

    The first part of each line defines its attributes (permissions and ownership).
 Lines beginning with "d" define directories (folders).

    * .Trash
    * .zsh_sessions
    * Desktop